*NOW ACCEPTING PITCHES FOR THE JUNE ’22 ISSUE*

 At this time, there is a $50 honorarium per review.
 Payment will be done via Paypal within ONE business week of the review’s publication.
 No invoice is required.

 Reviews will be published on the Desi Books website for a limited period of time.
 After that, there will be a migration to a very economical monthly subscription model.

-If you have any other questions not answered above about Desi Books Review, please contact here.
+If you have any other questions not answered above about Desi Books Review, or you’d like to share feedback about any of the reviews, please contact us here.

 Join the Conversation